 6. Use Compliance Automation

-The rules, regulations, and laws regarding data compliance laws can be quite complicated.
+The rules, regulations, and laws regarding compliance can be quite complicated.
 This is why ensuring full compliance can be rather challenging, especially if you’re doing everything manually.

 Making sure you or your staff know each aspect of these convoluted laws and regulations – and paying close attention to them while working on your daily tasks, can be very inefficient and time-consuming.